huntdatacenter/docs/docs/do-science/tools/technical/postgresql.md

 This guide is for the managed PostgreSQL pilot service on home machines.

-You can use this guide to connection to your installation if you have requested the setup and received a confirmation that the setup is completed.
+You can use this guide to connect to your installation if you have requested the setup and received a confirmation that the setup is completed.

 :::